 There are many calculators available, but they can only provide a loose idea of what may be a better deal long term, so that’s worth keeping in mind.
 Each calculator will have a different methodology.

-While the practicality and value of buying an apartment will depend on each person’s needs, goals, and financial situation, there are a few ways to tell if buying an apartment is a good opportunity.
+While the practicality and value of buying an apartment complex will depend on each person’s needs, goals, and financial situation, there are a few ways to tell if buying a multifamily building is a good opportunity.

 Soon-to-be apartment buyers will want to understand that getting their finances in order and securing a mortgage loan are some of the final steps toward the goal.